 So those are the top five challenges of writing historical fiction, complete with some tips on how to overcome them.
 Writing in any genre isn’t easy, but the challenge is part of what makes it worthwhile.
 These tips should help you get over the inevitable hurdles and come out on top!

-P.S.
 If you’re looking for research sources, make sure you download our 50+ top online research resources for historical fiction writers below.
+And if you want to learn more about writing historical fiction, do take a look at our other top guides: Top tips on writing historical fiction from 64 successful historical novelists and How to write historical fiction in 10 steps.